vacnev/bachelor_thesis/README.md

 2) cmake --build build -v

 Then enter the build folder (cd build) and run make (the folder and corresponding makefile were created by cmake).
 The compiled binary will be available in the bin folder.
+Run it from the build folder (./bin/main_X).